hongyuanjia/eplusr/README.md

 #> ---------------------------------------------------------------------------
 ```

-`$search_object` will search and return a list objects whose names meet
+`$search_object()` will search and return a list of objects whose names
-the regular expression you give.
+meet the regular expression you give.

 ``` r
 model$search_object("Demand", class = "Branch")